 The most important types are artificial insemination and in vitro fertilisation.

-With artificial insemination, we insert processes and concentrated motile sperm cells close to the egg, into the uterus (intrauterine insemination).
+With artificial insemination, we insert processed and concentrated motile sperm cells into the uterus (intrauterine insemination) by the use of a thin tube.
 This is done after a mild controlled ovarian induction therapy.
 This increases the likelihood of pregnancy.

 - Artificial insemination by husband (AIH)

 - Artificial insemination by donor (AID)